Sachia Vickery: Early life and background

-Junior career
+Juniors

 Vickery reached a career-high ITF junior ranking of No. 6 in the world.
 She recorded her first big result on the junior circuit when she reached the final of the Grade 1 USTA International Spring Championships in 2010 at 14 years old.
 The following year, she reached the semifinals of the Orange Bowl.
-To start the 2012 season, Vickery picked up her only Grade 1 tournament win at the Copa del Cafe in Costa Rica.
+To start the 2012 season, Vickery picked up her only Grade 1-tournament win at the Copa del Cafe in Costa Rica.
 She played in her last ITF junior tournament that November.
-Vickery finished her junior career by winning both the singles and doubles titles at the USTA Junior National Championship the following summer, which also clinched her two wild cards into the singles and doubles main draws at the US Open.
+Vickery finished her junior career by winning both the singles and doubles titles at the USTA Junior National Championship the following summer, which also clinched her two wildcards into the singles and doubles main draws at the US Open.

-Professional career
+Professional

 Early years

 Vickery played her first professional-level match in 2009 at an $10k tournament in Evansville, where she reached the semifinals.
 In 2011, she was awarded a wildcard into qualifying at the Washington Open but lost her first match.

-As the 2013 USTA junior national champion, Vickery earned a wildcard to compete in the main draw of the US Open.
-She beat former Wimbledon semifinalist Mirjana Lučić-Baroni for her first WTA tour-level win in her first tour-level match.
+As the 2013 USTA Junior National Champion, Vickery ear WTA Tour-level win in her first tour-level match.
 This put Vickery into the top 200 of the WTA rankings for the first time.
 She would consistently remain in the top 200 for the next four and a half years, aside for two weeks in 2016, but did not move into the top 100 until March 2018.

 In 2014, Vickery earned another main-draw wildcard, this time for the Australian Open.
 She would go on to lose in the first round to fellow American Lauren Davis.
-Early in 2015, Vickery won her first two ITF pro circuit titles in back-to-back weeks in her home state of Florida, both of which came on clay.
-Vickery made two WTA quarterfinal appearances over these two years, one at Stanford in 2014 and another at Nottingham in 2015.
+Early in 2015, Vickery won her first two ITF Women's Circuit titles in back-to-back weeks in her home state of Florida, both of which came on clay.
+Vickery made two Tour quarterfinal appearances over these two years, one at Stanford in 2014 and another at Nottingham in 2015.
 She reached the main draw through qualifying at both events.
 Vickery also qualified for the main draw at Wimbledon in 2015 and the French Open in 2016.

-Vickery made it through qualifying at the US Open and defeated Natalia Vikhlyantseva in the first round for her first Grand Slam main-draw match win in four years.
+Vickery made it through qualifying at the US Open and defeated Natalia Vikhlyantseva in the first round for her first major main-draw match win in four years.
 She followed this up with the biggest tournament win of her career at the Central Coast Pro Tennis Open, a $60k event.